President

 The main site is Wortley Top Forge, which has its own Topforge website.
 This property is based around the Grade I listed forge and has water wheels, a wide range of working and non working machinery, buildings which need care and attention and recently added archive material and pictures.
 The site is open to the public but we need guides

-Visitors can now see the entire works area including the yard and offices which, until 2 years ago, were a private residence.
-We are now well on the way to getting a proper archaeological evaluation of the cleared area.
-We know that Thomas Andrews has a test rig set up in this area when he was conducting research into the strength of the Forge products and we think we have identified the base plates for where it stood.
+Visitors can now see the entire works area including the yard and offices which, until 3 years ago, were a private residence.
+We currently have a project aimed at getting a proper archaeological evaluation of the cleared area.
+We know from documentary evidence and pictures that Thomas Andrews has a test rig set up in this area when he was conducting research into the strength of the Forge products and we think we have identified the base plates for where it stood.
 There are plans for community involvement if any digging can take place.

 The smaller property at Hoylandswaine Nail Forge is opened ocassionally to the public usually in conjuction with other events like Heritage Open Days.
-It requires occasional maintenance.
+It requires occasional maintenance and we have recently managed to replace the bellows.
 The property at Rockley Forge and Engine House is open access and just needs occasional maintenance and the clearance of vegetation.
 We are grateful to a local group who deal with what is rather a notorious local fly-tipping site adjacent to our land.
+There is also an opportunity for anyone with a chainsaw and smaller wellies to move a tree at Rockley.

 The Society remains actively involved in the Local Heritage Listing project being run through the South Yorkshire Archaeology Service.
 The project objective is to provide a database of all the sites in South Yorkshire which are considered important to heritage.
 Society representatives sit on the committee which considers sites (mostly pubs it must be said) nominated for listing.
 There is a website for the LHL which is publicly accessible and you may nominate your favourite location if it qualifies and you know a bit about it.

-The Butterthwaite Weir project on the Blackburn Brook still continues although it is now rather more a question of recording the construction details that doing any repairs.
+The Butterthwaite Weir project on the Blackburn Brook still continues although it is now rather more a question of recording the interesting construction details than doing any repairs.
 Anyone with any local knowledge is always welcome to contact us and perhaps help hold a tape measure.
 Wellies are essential.

 Tony Ball : President